-5.144 Nos.
-11 to 21 are 2 storey brick built houses with stucco ground floor elevations.
+5.145 Nos.
+11 to 21 are two storey brick built houses with stucco ground floor elevations.
 Windows carry simple stucco architraves.
 Doorways are recessed with capitals and arched architraves.
 Boundary railings have been retained.
-These houses match No. 51 to 65 further along the terrace.
+These houses match no. 51 to 65 further along the terrace.
 Nos.
 17 and 19 are likely to have matched their neighbours but alterations have taken place to incorporate an additional floor in a manner unsympathetic to the rest of the terrace.

-5.145 Nos.
-23-29 Faroe Road Studios (which appear on historic maps for 1915-16) are a single storey red brick building with three prominent gable roofs.
+5.146 Nos.
+23 to 29 Faroe Road Studios (which appear on historic maps for 1915-16) are a single storey red brick building with three prominent gable roofs.
 The building has six timber sash windows across the frontage with cambered soldier course arches and stone architraves with a Gibbs effect around the entrance.